Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt3-trigger.md

 Regaari went to stand up, only for Daar to rise to two-paw and shake his head, putting a paw on Regaari’s shoulder to stop him.
 Wordlessly, the Great Father picked up Yarro’s discarded brush and picked up where the young Associate had left off.

-“Rest, Cousin.
-We’ll worry ‘bout all the naxas dung later.”
+"Rest, Cousin.
+We’ll worry ‘bout all the naxas dung later."

 Somewhere in the back of his mind, Regaari noted that Daar had left the door open a crack and made no effort to close it. *He did that deliberately,* his inner Analyst commented snidely.
 Regaari had never been able to turn that part of him off, and there were many occasions he wished he could.